pandanite-crypto/pandanite/API.md

 ```

 ## `GET` /create_wallet
 Returns a new public key, private key, wallet address.

 NOTE: keypairs generated on untrusted nodes are not secure.
-Only use this if you are running your own node.
+Only use this if you are running your own node behind a firewall.

 Example request:
 ```